-• Children must be reminded of our expectations of the very highest standards of behaviour towards their hosts and those accompanying them on the trip - children and adults.
+- Children must be reminded of our expectations of the very highest standards of behaviour towards their hosts and those accompanying them on the trip children and adults.
 The behaviour policy must be read and followed to during all visits.
-The 5 step warning system, will continue with head notified during the trip and a decision made with parents' involvement if necessary.
+The 5 step warning system, will continue with head notified during the trip and a decision made with parents' involvement if necessary. - Children must not take technical devices (games/mobile telephones) away with them on a trip, unless in exceptional cases and as agreed by parent and teacher as part of a behaviour plan.